Winchester Mystery House

 History

 Winchester Mystery House was built by Sarah Winchester, the heiress to the Winchester rifle-making family fortune.
-Today, the house sits rather incongruously between a mobile home park and an abandoned space age movie theater.
+The house is a blend of Victorian and Gothic architecture styles, and today, it sits rather incongruously near downtown San Jose close to the Joseph P. Sinclair Freeway.

 The story goes that prior to an earthquake in 1906, the house was at its biggest.
-At this point, it allegedly comprised of 200 rooms, 10,000 windows, almost 50 fireplaces, and 2000 doors and trap doors.
-Apparently not even Sarah could assuredly identify the original eight rooms.
+At this point, it allegedly comprised 200 rooms, 10,000 windows, almost 50 fireplaces, and 2000 doors and trap doors.
+Apparently, not even Sarah could assuredly identify the original eight rooms.

 To this day, no one really knows why Sarah continuously made changes to the house.
-It is possible that she did this in order to try to come to terms with her grief, for Sarah had lost her father-in-law, her husband, and her young daughter.
+It is possible that she did this as a way to try to come to terms with her grief, for Sarah had lost her father-in-law, her husband, and her young daughter.

 Apparently, Sarah (who was herself a spiritualist) was under the influence of a medium named Adam Coons, who told her that she was haunted by the ghosts of the souls who had been killed by a Winchester rifle.

 Coons told her she should move west and build a new home.
-The building, said the medium, should never stop, thus the angry spirits could not attack Sarah.
+According to the medium, the building should never stop, as this would prevent the angry spirits from attacking her.

 Today, the house remains a bizarre place.
 Rooms are built within rooms, staircases lead nowhere, doors open onto walls, and windows are built into floors.

 Sarah was clearly obsessive, but she was not insane.
-The house contains symbols, allusions and encryptions.
-For example, in one room the parquetry has been designed in a strange pattern.
-The effect is clear when the sun shines on the boards, in that the light boards appear dark and vice versa.
+The house contains symbols, allusions, and encryptions.
+For example, in one room, the parquetry has been designed in a strange pattern.
+The effect is clear when the sun shines on the boards; the lighter-colored boards will appear darker, and vice versa for the usually darker boards.

 Although the reasons for the house remain unclear, it remains, perhaps, a metaphor for a perturbed and unsettled mind – one that was understandably conflicted.